dmonakh/Wordpress-Tekton-atK8s-inAzure/README.md

-# Wordpress-Terkon-atK8s-inAzure
+# Wordpress-Tekton-atK8s-inAzure
-WordPress and Tetkon at K8S in Azure
+WordPress and Tekton at K8S in Azure